d-rug/d-rug.github.io/_posts/2019-02-14-Ryan-Peek-using-aggiedown-for-dissertation.md

 ---
-title: "Ryan Peek: Using the aggiedown package writing your dissertation"
+title: "Ryan Peek: Using the aggiedown package to write your dissertation"
 author: "D-RUG"
 tags: [D-RUG, R, presentations, aggiedown]
 date: "19-02-12 12:00:00"